In January 2022, I became the editor and publisher of the Circle of Love audio magazine for the blind.

 A few years ago I became a subscriber to the Circle of Love magazine.
 Brother George Gray and I began corresponding and have had many edifying conversations.
 When he approached me in 2021 about taking the helm of the Circle of Love ministry, I was honored and humbled.

 After much prayer and seeking God’s will, the Lord impressed upon me that He has been preparing me for this opportunity, and I had no good excuse for not keeping the ministry going.
-Brother George has been a caring mentor and coach throughout the transition process.
+Brother George has been a caring mentor and coach.

-I look forward to sharing God’s word through the Circle of Love ministry and interacting with our subscribers.
-I intend to continue publishing the kind of content George Gray has produced faithfully for so many years.
+It is a privilege to share God’s word through the Circle of Love ministry and interact with our subscribers.
+I have continued to publish the kind of content George Gray produced faithfully for so many years.

 The Circle of Love is available to U.S. subscribers on cartridges designed for audio players made specially for the blind.
-I plan to make the magazine available online as well, and it is my hope and prayer that this will enhance our outreach.
+The magazine is available online as well, and it is my hope and prayer that this will enhance our outreach.